Ended Partnerships Manager

 Partnerships in Yemen – The IRC began working with local partners in Yemen in 2017 and will be expanding our scale and reach through partnership in 2019.
 This includes partnerships in Northern and Southern areas of Yemen, through Health, Nutrition, Women’s Protection and Empowerment, and Emergency Preparedness and Response.

-Overview of Role - The main objective of the role is to lead high quality and compliant programming, the main goal of this position is to ensure effective sub-grants management and due diligence with sub-award partners and build strong, sustainable partners.
+Overview of Role – The main objective of the role is to lead high quality and compliant programming, the main goal of this position is to ensure effective sub-grants management and due diligence with sub-award partners and build strong, sustainable partners.
 This includes supporting program teams in the identification, vetting, contracting, monitoring and support of all local partners for the IRC Yemen team.
 The Partnerships Manager will coordinate the daily management of the sub-award lifecycle and invest in the sustainable growth and capacity for the Yemen portfolio.
 The role will require travel within Yemen, and the capacity to understand a range of technical specialisms.
 Strong partner reporting and financial oversight skills will be key, as well as excellent organisation and coordination skills.
+The candidate should have a strategic leadership.

 Follow IRC’s Partnership Excellence for Equality and Results System (PEERS) that sets out efficient and responsive processes, delineates clear roles and responsibilities, and articulates IRC’s strategic approach to partnerships.
 Ensure quality sub-award management, including sub-award start-up, sub-award implementation monitoring and management, and appropriate sub-award close-out.
 Including: